kaggle-challenge-group/machine_learning_model/README.md

 Breadcrumbs

     machine_learning_model
-    crating a machine model from scratch for the given dataset(train, test) csv files.
+    crating a machine model from for the given dataset(train, test) csv files.